2025 VA Disability Compensation Rates (+2.5% COLA) and 2026 Predictions

 SMC Rates for Veterans with Severe Disabilities

 Special Monthly Compensation rates are assigned to different levels based on the severity of the disability.
-Here are the current SMC rates for veterans, reflecting the 2.5% COLA increase.
+Here are the current SMC rates for a veteran with no dependents, reflecting the 2.5% COLA increase.

 How to Qualify for SMC